 This practice is uncontroversial, and allows SDC advisors to concentrate on the seemingly more important problem of active, intruder, attacks on confidentiality.
 It is assumed that re-identification through deliberate action must have a success rate which is no lower than that of accidental discovery.
-Spontaneous recognition is intruder matching without a match model; therefore it can be treated as the less interesting special case.
-Mackey (2013), for example, treats spontaneous recognition as the starting point for a formal intruder-based review.
+Spontaneous recognition is "intruder matching without a match model" (Mackey, 2013); therefore it can be treated as the less interesting special case.
+Mackey (2013), for example, regards spontaneous recognition as providing the starting point for the formal intruder-based review.

-Nevertheless, examining spontaneous recognition in its own right can throw light on some of the underlying assumptions.
+Nevertheless, examining spontaneous recognition in its own right can throw light on some of the underlying or implicit assumptions in the intruder model.

 First, intruder models are designed to give risk measures based on assumptions about behaviour.
 However, the risk of spontaneous recognition cannot be estimated and cannot be proved not to exist, because the personal information that leads to it is unknowable.
-A dataset will contain population uniques unless it is K-anonymous on all variables (that is, any combination of variables, including continuous variables, must give at least K duplicate observations); for spontaneous recognition, K=2 as no active searching is considered.
+A dataset will contain population uniques unless it is K-anonymous on all variables (that is, any combination of variables, including continuous variables, must give at least K duplicate observations); for spontaneous recognition, K=2 as no active matching is considered.
 A fully K-anonymous dataset has limited research value, and so in practice removal of uniques is carried out using a subset of variables which is determined subjectively (Skinner, 2012).
 Therefore spontaneous recognition based on an unpredicted combination of variables must be possible.
 For example, wages are not normally considered identifying except for extreme values; but a researcher looking at a dataset on employees might notice a promotion in the wage data, and link that to personal knowledge of a specific employee.

 Second, protection measures designed to stop intruders may not be relevant for identity confirmation.
-By construction, spontaneous recognition arises from a combination of knowledge not foreseen in the protection algorithm.
-It follows that cross-checking of information in the dataset to confirm a suspicion does not need to use the scenario used to create the protection algorithm.
+By construction, spontaneous recognition arises from a combination of knowledge not foreseen in the protection algorithm; in terms of behaviour, spontaneous recognition is the exact opposite of active, intruder, re-identification.
+It follows that cross-checking of information in the dataset to confirm a suspicion does not need to use the scenario applied in order to create the protection algorithm.

-Third, it is not possible to test for spontaneous recognition.
+Third, it is not possible to test for spontaneous recognition when assessing the effectiveness of SDC protection in a dataset.
 By construction, spontaneous recognition arises from the accidental linkage of personal information with specific data.
-Testing by asking users to try re-identifying data subjects (as for example in Spicer et al, 2013) cannot formally replicate the conditions for accidental re-identification (although it would clearly provide useful evidence as to whether the data protection is 'good enough').
+Testing by asking users to try re-identifying data subjects (as for example in Spicer et al., 2013) cannot formally replicate the conditions for accidental re-identification (although it would clearly provide useful evidence as to whether the data protection is "good enough").